Environmental Studies (ENVR)

 Description: Examination of formal and informal environmental education and interpretation.
 Knowledge, application and practice relevant to science teachers and park, extension, museums, and zoo educators.

-Prerequisites: University Honors Program; ENVR major or minor; junior or senior standing;
+Prerequisites: University Honors Program; ENVR major or minor; junior or senior standing.
+Credit toward the degree cannot be earned in both ENVR 489 and ENVR 489H.

 First course of a two-semester sequence of courses consisting of ENVR 489H and 499H.
 Letter Grade only.